We strive to ensure everyone can access and use our information and services

 - Adobe also offers a conversation service to convert a PDF file to text for Adobe files that are in English and many other languages: access online tools.

-- Microsoft Word is a word processing program: download and install MS Word viewer.
+- Microsoft Word is a word processing program: use the online version.

-- Microsoft Excel is a spreadsheet program: download and install MS Excel viewer.
+- Microsoft Excel is a spreadsheet program: use the online version.

-- Microsoft PowerPoint is a slideshow program: download and install MS Powerpoint viewer.
+- Microsoft PowerPoint is a slideshow program: use the online version.

 - Zip files are archives used to store or distribute groups of files.
 They compress files to save space.
 Download an expansion program to open or create zip files: download WinZip for Windows (PC) or download StuffIt for Macintosh (Mac).